 - Students’ Learning Reports for students in Years 5 and 6 will publish the performance of the individual students relative to the rest of the cohort.
 That is, they will indicate the number of students in the cohort that have performed at each of the achievement levels.

-- Kindergarten Learning Reports will maintain their current format.
+- Kindergarten Learning Reports will maintain their current format reflecting on students progress in achieving skills.
 Their learning will be reported twice a year in writing.

 - All Student Learning Reports are to be written in ‘plain English’, avoiding the use of jargon, so that they are understandable to parents.